Texas Water Development Board map image

 However, there were gaps in the publicly available data as approximately 63 counties did not have any existing flood maps.

-The solution Where regional flood data was outdated or unavailable the TWDB worked with contracted engineering firms to fill in the gaps
+Where regional flood data was outdated or unavailable the TWDB worked with contracted engineering firms to fill in the gaps.

 With an extensive academic portfolio and proven experience working within the US, Fathom’s flood data was incorporated into a floodplain quilt layer to provide a statewide rapid assessment flood inundation layer until BLE (base level engineering) can be completed.
 To facilitate this activity a Texas-based engineering firm, Aqua Strategies (www.aquastrategies.com) was enlisted and worked closely with Fathom and the TWDB to ensure that the data met the stringent standards of the Regional Flood Planning Groups who will ultimately benefit from the project.